Knetic/hotcake/INTERNALS.md

     obj.foo(); // should echo "version 2" to console.

-In this example, we define a class, create an instance of it, and use a function.
+In this example, we define a class, create an instance of it, and use one of its functions.
 But note that by editing the function in the class prototype ("Test1.prototype.foo"), it also changes the behavior of the instantiated object.

 This is because objects instantiated from a class don't possess copies of that class's functions, they instead call their class prototype's functions.
 So internally, you might think of an object's "foo" method like this: